-As dentists, Century Dental, with offices in Eatontown, Jackson, and Pine Beach, New Jersey, on the Jersey Shore, we care about your teeth.
+As dentists, Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin, on the Jersey Shore, we care about your teeth.
 The point of preventative dental care is to ensure your teeth stay healthy and beautiful throughout your lifetime.
 We’ve discussed how your teeth age in detail here in our blog, as well as other ways to care for your teeth, such as dental skin grafts, that are important as you age.

 That being said, sometimes even the best intentions can’t prevent tooth loss.
 Whether you’ve had a tooth knocked out accidentally or your tooth is just infected and needs to be removed, there are options in modern dentistry when you lose a tooth.

 Century Dental is the best local dentist on the Jersey Shore.
 With our three convenient dental offices ready to serve you, we do our best to accommodate your busy schedule.
 Furthermore, our appointments are cognizant of your time, and we run an efficient office so you can get in and out and on with your day.
 Century Dental cares.
 Keep reading below for options when you lose a tooth, and then call us today for your next dental treatment!

 Removable Partial Denture

 Like the name implies, a removable partial denture is much like a retainer.
 A removable partial denture is usually used to replace one or more teeth in the same arch that are not next to each other.
 It is usually made from an acrylic base with a metal framework that may be visible while speaking or smiling.
 The metal clasps usually fit over some of your existing teeth to hold it in place.